Skip to content

 include_transaction: true

-include_drop_tables: true # Drops tables before inserting
+include_truncate: true # Truncates tables before inserting

 disable_fk_checks: true # Disables FK checks during import